 In business, nothing can be left to chance.
 Otherwise, you won’t make much progress.
 When it comes to sales, in order to turn more leads into customers, you need to set your internal guideposts that will make the whole process more effective.
 That’s what a sales pipeline is at its core.

-Let me show you how to build a sales pipeline from scratch following this six-step tutorial.
+Let me show you how to build a sales pipeline from scratch following this six-step tutorial, or watch the video:

 STEP #1 Define your Ideal Customer Profile